sverrirs/jekyllonwindows/6-running-jekyll.md

 You can now run all of the above commands on your Windows machine.
 Congratulations!
 You have successfully set up Jekyll on Windows.

 Found something that wasn’t quite clear?
 Is something in this guide outdated?
 Did I forget something?
-Please look if somebody else noticed it already or file a new issue on GitHub if that’s not the case.
+Please look if somebody else noticed it already or file a new issue on <a href="https://github.com/sverrirs/jekyllonwindows/issues">GitHub</a> if that’s not the case.
 Thanks!

-If you need help with using Jekyll in general, please visit the official Jekyll website by clicking the button below.
+If you need help with using Jekyll in general, please visit the <a href="https://jekyllrb.com/">official Jekyll website</a> by clicking the button below.